 Over 30 miles of mostly single-track trails wind through the Air Force Academy and Farish Recreation Area for hiking, running, mountain biking, and equestrian use.
 Trails on the western side of the base connect to an extensive network of Pike National Forest trails for exploring the Rampart Range area.
 El Paso County's New Santa Fe Trail easement parallels Interstate 25 and Monument Creek for 7 miles through eastern portions of the base, connecting the Tri-Lakes area (Palmer Lake, Woodmoor, Monument) and northern Colorado Springs for recreation and commuting.

 Public access to the Air Force Academy's trails and trailheads varies and may be restricted due to the base's Force Protection status and random security measures.
 Farish Recreation Area is not open to the public; the trails are accessible only to registered patrons.

 Using earbuds or headphones on the trails is highly discouraged because of the possibility of encountering hazardous wildlife, including black bear, mountain lion, coyote, and rattlesnake.
-Be aware of your surroundings at all times; watching out for wildlife, trail hazards, and other users.
+Be aware of your surroundings at all times; watch out for wildlife, trail hazards, and other users.

 Protect the Trail!
 Wet or muddy trails should be avoided to prevent unnecessary wear-and-tear.
 If you are leaving deep impressions with shoes, tires, or hooves, please find a drier section of trail or recreate on another day.
-Moving off-trail to avoid wet and muddy areas damages soil and vegetation and creates undesirable trails.
+Moving off-trail to avoid wet and muddy areas damages soil and vegetation and creates undesirable "rogue" trails.